awsdocs/amazon-chime-user-guide/doc_source/chime-chat.md

 Messages can include both file attachments and emojis\.

-To save all of the chat messages for a meeting, press Ctrl \+ A to copy the messages before the meeting ends\.
+To save the chat messages for a meeting, select and copy the messages to save before the meeting ends\.

 For information about using chat in Amazon Chime, see [Collaborate Using Amazon Chime Chat](chime-using-chat.md)